dvkcool/php-apache-composer/README.md

-# hello-php-apache
+# php-apache-composer

-This project consists of a basic Hasura project with a simple PHP-Apache app running on it.
+This project consists of a simple PHP-Apache-composer app running on it.
 Once this app is deployed on a Hasura cluster, you will have the app running at `https://api.<cluster-name>.hasura-app.io`

-This is the right place to start if you are planning to build or want to learn to build an PHP-Apache app with Hasura.
+This is the right place to start if you are planning to build or want to learn to build an PHP-Apache-composer app with Hasura.

 ## Sections